-projects that prices will increase by 36% to 54% by 2018 depending on natural gas supplies and economic growth.
+the "low" scenarios accounting for different economic and shale reserve conditions, EIA predicts price impacts well above 10% that then moderate.
+16 Under the "high/rapid scenario," EIA projects that prices will increase by 36% to 54% by 2018 depending on natural gas supplies and economic growth.

 The NERA Study also concluded that the higher the volume of LNG exports, the more domestic natural gas prices will rise.
-All three studies underestimate potential price increases because they are based on outdated projections of domestic demand for natural gas and the questionable assumption that the demand for natural gas is sufficiently elastic to prevent significant price spikes.
+Both DOE-commissioned studies, however, underestimate potential price increases because they are based on outdated projections of domestic demand for natural gas and the questionable assumption that the demand for natural gas is sufficiently elastic to prevent significant price spikes.